 Knee osteoarthritis is common.
 Unlike rheumatoid arthritis, osteoarthritis is of usually limited to a single (patellofemoral, medial, or lateral) compartment of the knee and is not symmetrical.
 The effusions are less inflammatory in osteoarthritis than in rheumatoid arthritis.
 Loss of lateral compartment joint space causes genu valgus or "knock knee".
 Loss of medial compartment space leads to genu varus or a "bow legs".
 In patellofemoral involvement the patient complains of anterior pain usually going up (more than down) stairs.

 The laboratory evaluation in osteoarthritis is important for the lack of positive findings associated with the disease.
-Routine tests such as blood count, urinalysis, sedimentation rate (ESR), biochemistries, and specialized tests such as rheumatoid factor, antinuclear antibody, and thyroid function tests are normal but useful to exclude other disease.
+Routine tests such as blood count, urinalysis, sedimentation rate (also known as erythrocyte sedimentation rate or ESR), biochemistries, and specialized tests such as rheumatoid factor, antinuclear antibody, and thyroid function tests are normal but useful to exclude other disease.
 However, the elderly have a high incidence of rheumatoid factor, antinuclear antibody, and elevated ESR without obvious illness.
 The history and clinical presentation are the most important elements of diagnosing a specific type of arthritis.
 The laboratory helps support, rule out, or subclassify a clinical diagnosis.

 Synovial fluid analysis should be done on joints with large effusions.
 In osteoarthritis aspiration should demonstrate clear fluid with a cell count of less than 10,000 WBC/mm3 (higher than this suggests inflammatory arthritis or infection) with normal protein and glucose, good viscosity, and a negative polarized light microscopic examination for crystals.
 (When aspirating any joint, use aseptic technique, wear gloves, and send a specimen from every aspiration of joint fluid for culture and sensitivity regardless of the working diagnosis.)